 As scientific director of ATP, Dr. Jennifer Vena is entrusted with setting the project’s long-term scientific strategy.
 Dr. Vena works jointly with ATP’s Scientific Advisory Committee (SAC) and Scientific Steering Committee (SSC) to identify emerging areas of cancer and chronic disease research, and secures funding from external sources to support day-to-day operations and future sustainability of the project.
-Dr. Vena also collaborates with other Canadian researchers as co-lead of the Canadian Partnership for Tomorrow Project (CPTP), a consortium of five cohorts across the country funded by the Canadian Partnership Against Cancer and a number of provincial agencies.
+Dr. Vena also collaborates with other Canadian researchers as co-lead of the Canadian Partnership for Tomorrow Project (CPTP), a consortium of six cohorts across the country funded by the Canadian Partnership Against Cancer and a number of provincial agencies.

 Dr. Vena is a home-grown Alberta scientist, having conducted her training at the University of Calgary and the University of Alberta.
 Her postdoctoral research took her to Texas for two years before returning to Calgary for additional postdoctoral training in the areas of nutrition and metabolic disorders.
 She then advanced to a research leadership position with ATP where her focus has been on cancer prevention and the diverse opportunities associated with cohort studies.
 Building partnerships to support better disease prevention and creative public health initiatives are research priorities for Dr. Vena.